If you’re thinking about purchasing a trade credit insurance policy, you may have some questions about what’s covered.

 - Business interruption

-Additional Benefits Granted By A Trade Credit Insurance Policy
+Additional Benefits Granted By This Policy

 One of the additional benefits granted by most policies is that, if you need to take legal action against a client who has not paid, these costs will be covered by your insurance policy.
 The cost of hiring a debt collection service and other related fees may also be covered by your policy.